lbryio/lbry.com/content/news/138-always-GIF-Responsibly.md

 <meta property=”og:image” content=”https://spee.ch/4/Untitled-design.png” />
 <img src="https://spee.ch/82056d1c435a35fe584afd11583d5e634f46a6f7/gif-responsibly.gif"/>

-## GIFing on the internet is dangerous business.
+## GIFing on the internet is a dangerous business.

 Shady sharing sites pull up in unmarked white vans, offering you delicious free hosting for your memes.
 But once you upload them, your content is abducted, branded, and sent to the corporate meme gulag while some Evil MegaCorp reaps the profits.